 Day Trip To Visit the Otranto Crypt

-We were on the road by 9am to make sure we hit the Cathedral in Otranto before it closed at noon hour.
-Having finally figured out Lecce roads, we now knew it was much easier to swing around the ring road to head south than to fight our way again across town.
+We were on the road by 9am to the Cathedral in Otranto and visited before it closed at noon hour.
+Having finally figured out Lecce roads, we knew it was much easier to swing around the ring road to head south than to fight our way again across town.

 The Blue Waters of Otranto